matheusfillipe/ircbot/README.md

-# Simple IRC Bot Library
+# re-ircbot, a simple irc bot library

 * [What is this?](#what-is-this?)
 * [How to install](#how-to-install)